 - Add 1/4 tsp of baking soda per cup of honey.

-Darker honeys have a bold flavor and light honeys have a milder taste – so dark honey is a good replacement for brown sugar and light honey is a good equivalent for white sugar.
+Darker honeys have a bold flavor and light honeys have a milder taste.
+Dark honey is a good replacement for brown sugar and light honey is a good equivalent for white sugar.

 Honey Garlic Green Beans